Atlanta Negligence Lawyer

 There are four things your Atlanta personal injury lawyer will need to establish to prove negligence.
 These are important whether or not you go to court – if you have a strong case, the other party is more likely to want to negotiate and settle.

 Naturally, the other party will try to refute your claims on some or all of these points.
 Under Georgia’s comparative negligence laws, they may try to claim that your own actions, not their breach of duty, caused your injuries.
 These statutes allow an insurance company or other party to avoid paying any damages if the court finds that the plaintiff (in this case, you) was also negligent and at fault by more than 49 percent.
 You can still collect damages if you are at fault by a lesser amount, such as 20 percent.
 However, the amount will be reduced by the amount you are found to be at fault, in this case, 20 percent.
-So either way, it is in the other party’s best interest to claim you were negligent.
+So, either way, it serves the other party’s interest to claim that you were negligent.
 Fortunately, your Atlanta attorney for negligence is familiar with these tactics and will have a plan to deal with them.

 Should I Talk To The Insurance Company About My Claim?